-Roads.
-For the Indian side, many road sections in the mid- to northern-part of the Corridor are either under implementation or completed with Government of India funding.
-In Bangladesh, there are many ongoing connectivity initiatives such as Bhanga-Jashore-Benapole road upgrading to 4-lanes, new Padma bridge, Dhaka-Mawa-Bhanga Expressway, and Dhaka-Chattogram road upgrading including bridges.11 Road upgrading to deal with congestion issues are now under project preparation, such as four-laning of NH35 (connecting Kolkata with Bangladesh border) and upgradation of Dhaka-Chattogram highway.
-Bangladesh is emphasizing improvement of operational capacity and safety of the Dhaka- Chattogram- Cox's Bazar- Teknaf Highway.12
+• Roads.
+For the Indian side, many road sections in the middle to northern part of the corridor are either under implementation or completed with Government of India funding.
+In Bangladesh, there are many ongoing connectivity initiatives such as Bhanga-Jashore-Benapole road upgrading to four lanes, new Padma bridge, Dhaka-Mawa-Bhanga

+Expressway, and Dhaka-Chattogram road upgrading including bridges.11 Road upgrading to deal with congestion issues are now under project preparation, such as four-laning of NH35 (connecting Kolkata with Bangladesh border) and upgradation of Dhaka-Chattogram highway.
+Bangladesh is emphasizing the improvement of operational capacity and safety of the Dhaka-Chattogram-Cox's Bazar-Teknaf Highway.12